PT-2026-34277 · WordPress · Short Comment Filter

 Medium

-The Short Comment Filter plugin for WordPress is vulnerable to Stored Cross-Site Scripting via the 'Minimum Count' settings field in all versions up to and including 2.2.
-This is due to insufficient input sanitization (no sanitize callback on register setting) and missing output escaping (no esc attr() on the echoed value in the input's value attribute).
-The option value is stored via update option() and rendered unescaped in an HTML attribute context.
-This makes it possible for authenticated attackers, with administrator-level access and above, to inject arbitrary web scripts in the settings page that will execute whenever a user accesses that page.
-This is particularly impactful in WordPress multisite installations or when DISALLOW UNFILTERED HTML is set, where administrators are not granted the unfiltered html capability.
+Description The Short Comment Filter plugin for WordPress contains a Stored Cross-Site Scripting issue.
+The problem exists because the 'Minimum Count' settings field lacks proper input sanitization and output escaping.
+Specifically, there is no sanitize callback on register setting and the value is echoed without using esc attr() in the HTML attribute context.
+Authenticated attackers with administrator-level access or higher can inject arbitrary web scripts into the settings page, which execute when a user visits that page.
+This is especially significant in WordPress multisite installations or environments where DISALLOW UNFILTERED HTML is enabled, restricting the unfiltered html capability for administrators.

 Fix